holdfire/CLS/README.md

-# Face Anti-Spoofing with Vision Transformer(FAS-ViT)
+# Face Anti-Spoofing
-This repository is an implementation of Face Anti-Spoofing model, of which the backbone is based on Transfomer.
+This repository is an implementation of Face Anti-Spoofing model.

 ## Environment
 + OS version: Ubuntu 18.04